 453. Applied Social Research Methods: Practice Effectiveness and Program Evaluation.

 Credit 3 hours.
-Prerequisite: Mathematics 161 and Mathematics 162 or 163 or 223, and Sociology 232.
+Prerequisite: Mathematics 160, Mathematics 241, and Sociology 234.
 Ethics, logic, methods and data analytic techniques of human service practice assessment and program evaluation.

 465/565.
-Social Change and Globalization: Credit 3 hours.
+Social Change and Globalization:

+Credit 3 hours.
 An examination of the nature, development, and dimensions of globalization.
 Globalization is conceptualized as a long-term emergent phenomenon.
 Major theories of social change and development are introduced.
 Cultural, economic, technological, environmental, military, political, and other aspects of globalization are considered.
 Anti-systemic social movements resisting globalization are analyzed.

-471/571 [471UG].
-Advanced Sociology.
+471/571.
+[471UG] Advanced Sociology.

 Credit 3 hours.
 Prerequisite: Junior standing.
 A review of the basic concepts, theories, and methods in sociology; subsequently, an analysis of topics of contemporary relevance to sociology.

 495/595.
 Special Topics Seminar.

 Credit 3 hours.
 Prerequisites: Sociology 101, Junior standing and consent of instructor.
 Studies in defined topical areas such as mass media and society; sociology of cyberspace; social change and development; structure of the new world order, etc. May be repeated for a total of six hours credit.